Can Gabapentin Make You Constipated? Side Effects Explained

 When to Seek Medical Help for Gabapentin Severe Side Effects

-• Severe constipation lasting several days
+• Constipation lasting several days with pain

-• Signs of allergic reactions, including swelling or difficulty breathing
+• Signs of an allergic reaction

 Get Safe, Professional Detox at Scottsdale Detox